mustabbas/react-toDoList/README.md

-# Math magicians
+# react-toDoList

-"Math magicians" is a website for all fans of mathematics.
+"react-toDoList" is a website for all fans of Todos.
 It is a Single Page App (SPA) that allows users to:
-Make simple calculations.
+Add todos.
-Read a random math-related quote.
+Navigate the page.

 ![screenshot](./app_screenshot.png)